Cesar Cruz

+Homies Empowerment operates a Freedom Farm, free food pantry and their very own high school, The Freedom School.

-He was awarded the Orange County Human Rights Award in 1995 and the Peacemaker of the Year award by the California State Senate in 2005.
+Cruz was awarded the Orange County Human Rights Award in 1995 and the Peacemaker of the Year award by the California State Senate in 2005.
 In 2011, he was awarded a local Jefferson Award for Public Service for his work with the Homies Empowerment program.